navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    $ java -jar jSite-17-jSite-0.14-jar-with-dependencies.jar

 It will start the jSite project wizard.
 Let’s begin by adding a new project.
-Press the “Add project” button.
+Press the **Add project** button.
 It will automatically generate keys and a URI that you should not change.
 All you need to do is give your project a name and a description and tell jSite where your project is located on the disk.

 .. figure:: images/image134.png
    :width: 800